Burnie - Wivenhoe

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Burnie - Wivenhoe's approval levels have been significantly below the yearly average of 1, showing a notable downturn in recent development.
+Looking at development activity over the past five years, Burnie - Wivenhoe's approval levels have been slightly above the yearly average of 1, showing modest growth in recent years.

 How does recent development compare to population growth in Burnie - Wivenhoe?